 The sun-drenched Canary Islands, an Atlantic Ocean archipelago off North Africa, are encircled by beautiful beaches.

-Tenerife, Lanzarote, Gran Canaria, and Fuerteventura—the four largest Canary Islands—offer a beach for style.
+Tenerife, Lanzarote, and Gran Canaria—some of the largest Canary Islands—offer a beach for style.
 Among the best beaches in the Canary Islands are swathes of white sand, dramatic volcanic coves, and golden shores backed by rolling dunes.

 Some Canary Island beaches are wild and off-the-beaten path, while others are buzzing, filled with amenities, and close to natural landmarks and historical sights.